bootstrapnft/bootstrapnft-graphs/README.md

 Subgraph for bootstrapnft
 ## Config

-The subgraph requires only the NFTXVaultFactoryUpgradable contract address and starting block number.
+The subgraph requires only the VaultFactoryUpgradable contract address and starting block number.

 This network specific config can be configured by editing `config/<network>.json`